rizac/sdaas/README.md

-  - scores <= 0.5 can be safely interpreted in all applications as "no significant anomaly", with no distinction on the actual score value
+  - scores <= 0.5 can be safely interpreted in all applications as "no significant anomaly", with no distinction on the actual score value, if needed

   - extreme score values are virtually impossible [by design](https://scikit-learn.org/stable/modules/calibration.html).
     This has to be considered when setting a user defined threshold T to